Intercity (Deutsche Bahn): Livery

-Refurbishment

-In 2012, DB began a programme of refurbishing the interior its Intercity coaches with decor similar to that found in the ICE3.
-Name of the programme is IC mod.
-The work is expected to be completed by 2014.

 Overview

-Future rolling stock
+Rolling stock replacement

 Deutsche Bahn plans to replace most Intercity and Eurocity rolling stock with Intercity-Express ICE 4 electric multiple unit trainsets by 2025.
 ICE 4 is a Deutsche Bahn project to procure up to 300 fourth generation Intercity-Express trains to replace its existing Intercity fleets used on long-distance passenger services in Germany.

 In addition to the ICE 4, Deutsche Bahn has awarded Bombardier Transportation a contract to supply double-decker coaches for Intercity services.
 These kind of coaches are used in German Regional-Express trains, for Intercity services the coaches will get a more comfortable interior than in regional train double-decker coaches.
 In both classes only open coaches are provided, there will be no dining car.
 The double-decker coaches have been in service since 2015.
 Unlike most previous IC stock the new trains, marketed as "InterCity 2" by DB have a top speed of 160 km/h and are mainly intended for routes where higher speeds aren't possible or would offer little or no benefit with the ICE 4 to take over routes with maximum speeds between 160 km/h and 250 km/h.
 The IC2 is also intended to expand the Intercity network to cities that had lost their long-distance service upon withdrawal of the Interregio.